effectfully/Generic/readme.md

 open Data public
 ```

 I.e. an encoded data typed is a list of named constructors.
-It also has a name and is packaged with the telescopes of types of parameters and indices. `Name` and `Type` come from the `Reflection` module.
+It also has a name and is packaged with telescopes of types of parameters and indices. `Name` and `Type` come from the `Reflection` module.
 That `Coerce` stuff is elaborated in [Emulating cumulativity in Agda](http://effectfully.blogspot.ru/2016/07/cumu.html).
 Constructors are interpreted in the way described in [Descriptions](http://effectfully.blogspot.ru/2016/04/descriptions.html) (in the `CompProp` module).

 There is some reflection machinery that allows to parse actual Agda data types into their described counterparts.
 An example from the `/Generic/Examples/ReadData.agda` module: